goFrendiAsgard/zaruba/docs/core-concepts/task/task-anatomy.md

     start: [bash, -c 'echo "${ZARUBA_CONFIG_FOO} ${ZARUBA_CONFIG_SPAM}"']
 ```

->  ⚠️ __WARNING:__ Don't use this unless you a very good reason.
-This mechanism was created before `configRef` and `envRef` exists.
-This property is merely here for historical purpose or quick workaround (that need to be fixed later).
+>  ⚠️ __WARNING:__ `extends` property is here for historical purpose and a quick workaround.

 # Location

-Location of your task relative to your zaruba script location.
+Location of your task relative to your Zaruba script location.

 For example, consider this directory structure: